 Words such as "expect," "anticipate," "intend," "attempt," "may," "plan," "will", "can", "believe," "seek," "estimate," and variations of such words and similar expressions are intended to identify such forward-looking statements.
 These statements are not guarantees of future performance and involve assumptions and risks and uncertainties that are difficult to predict.
 Some of the factors that could cause such differences include legislative or regulatory developments, an unexpected increase in call centre volumes, financial market conditions, general economic conditions and the weather.
+For these reasons, the information on future performance is intended to be management's best judgement on the reporting date of the performance scorecard, and could be markedly different in the future.
 We do not intend, and we disclaim any obligation to update any forward-looking statements, except as required by law.